1. About.com

 a:hover, a:active { color: #000; }

-I also like to give the hover state a bit more attention by changing the background color.
+You can also give the hover state a bit of attention by changing the background color.

 a:hover { background-color: #fff; }